julianeon/LearnRust/JM/README.md

 Because running 'cargo build' creates an executable and frankly a lot of junk, it's not easy to upload the whole directory.

-What I'm doing now, is pretty simple.
+What I'm doing now is pretty simple.

-I'm a beginner; everything I wrote in Rust now is just one script.
+I'm a beginner; everything I write in Rust now is just one script.

 So basically every Rust directory is one script, plus one .toml file, describing its dependencies.